 - Measure your stoma and cut a hole in the wafer.
-You can skip this step if you use a moldable wafer.
+Since stomas can change their size and shape, this step is something to consider.
+You can skip this step if you use a moldable or pre-cut appliance.
 It’s important to make sure that you do this properly and if you’re having trouble then I have a separate guide you can read HERE.

 - (Optional) Apply barrier products, stoma powder, etc. If you use any other supplies, you can apply them to your skin now.
 As a side note, don’t use extra supplies just because you can – more often than not, less is better!